Philidor Docs

 • Immutable (10): No parameters can change.
 The code is the final word.

-• Long timelock (8-9): Changes are announced days in advance.
-Depositors can monitor and exit.
+• Long timelock (8.5-9): Changes are announced days in advance.
+Depositors can monitor and exit comfortably.

-• Short timelock (4-7): Some reaction time, but requires active monitoring.
+• Moderate timelock (6-8): Some reaction time, but requires active monitoring.

-• Governance remains an active 20% component of the composite score.
+• Governance is an active 20% component of the composite.

 • If fail-safe mode is fail_closed, risk output is withheld regardless of governance score.